optuna/optuna-examples/CONTRIBUTING.md

 - wrap any code with backticks
 - not end with a period

-*The title will be directly visible in the release notes.*

 #### Example

 Add new example for using Optuna to tune GPT-4